SettRaziel/ruby_visualization/README.md

 -h, --help     show help text
--v, --version  prints the current version of the project -m             process the file <filename> containing meta data
+-v, --version  prints the current version of the project -m             process the file <filename> containing meta data -i <index>     shows the dataset at index, if index lies within
+               [1,2, ..., number of datasets]
 ```

 ##Meta data format (in single line):